 The ability to play back audio and video

 An Objective-C interface for determining details about sound files, such as the data format, sample rate, and number of channels

-For more information about the classes of the AV Foundation framework, see AV Foundation Framework Reference.
+For more information about how to use AV Foundation, see AVFoundation Programming Guide.
+For information about the classes of the AV Foundation framework, see AV Foundation Framework Reference.

 Defines the audio data types used throughout Core Audio.
-Core Audio Framework Reference.
+For more information, see Core Audio Framework Reference.

 Provides playback and recording services for audio files and streams.
 This framework also provides support for managing audio files, playing system alert sounds, and triggering the vibrate capability on some devices.
-See Audio Toolbox Framework Reference.
+For more information, see Audio Toolbox Framework Reference.

 Provides services for using the built-in audio units, which are audio processing modules.
-Audio Unit Framework Reference.
+This framework also supports vending your app’s audio content as an audio component that is visible to other apps.
+For more information, see Audio Unit Framework Reference.

 Provides access to the audio tap interfaces.